 As members of KPAP we agree to comply with all their recommendations on wages and welfare and also allow a KPAP appointed representative porter to join every climb to check out exactly what we do.

 In terms of supporting the local communities there are three key things that we do: first we pay all our employees the best rates of pay and that all goes back to local families.
-Second we only use local Tanzanians on our climbs.
-Thirdly for every climber who comes with us we make a donation to the Amani Childrens home.
+Secondly, we only employ local Tanzanians on our climbs.
+Thirdly, for every climber who comes with us we make a donation to the Amani Children's home.
 This is a great charity supporting orphans and we can arrange for you to visit Amani if this is of interest.

 Looking after Kilimanjaro is important to all of us at Private Expeditions and we operate to Leave no trace guidelines.
 That means every bit of trash is carried out from the park and disposed of properly.

 The most important difference is that if you choose to climb Kilimanjaro in a private group, you will just be with your group of friends and family: on an open group you will be with other climbers up to a maximum group size of 12.

 However you choose to climb Kilimanjaro with us you will get the same great service and support to help you summit safely.

 Other differences between open and group climbs are:

 On private climbs you can tailor make every aspect of your climb from when you start to exactly which route you choose.
 Our open climbs run on a set schedule of start dates and routes.

 Our open group climbs are restricted to 12 people: we find that mixing more than 12 people who don't know each other on one climb can cause problems.
 On private climbs you can have any group size you want.